 iv.
 If it does split, it’s time to switch over to hand beating.
 Mix a tablespoon of the split mixture with a tablespoon of mustard then start adding the mixture back in very slowly.
 A trick I picked up from the formidable Julia Child.

 v.
 It’s ok to season with a little sugar.
 I often add sugar to my salad dressings so why not mayo.
-It defintely makes a difference in reaching the S&W benchmark.
+It definitely makes a difference in reaching the S&W benchmark.

 vi.
 The fresher your eggs, the longer your mayonnaise will last.